-National rules on inheritance vary considerably between Member States (as in who inherits, what the portions and reserved shares are, how wide the testamentary freedom is, how the estate is to be administered, how wide the heirs' liability of debts is, etc.).
+National rules on inheritance vary considerably between Member States (as to who inherits, what the portions and reserved shares are, how wide the testamentary freedom is, how the estate is to be administered, how wide the heirs' liability of debts is, etc.).
 In cross-border inheritance cases, it is imperative to determine which law applies and which court has jurisdiction to deal with the case and which law applies to the case.

 A major step to facilitate cross border successions was the adoption of new European rules on 4 July 2012 which will make it easier for European citizens to handle the legal side of an international will or succession.
 These new rules apply to the succession of those who die on or after 17 August 2015.

-Denmark, Ireland and the United Kingdom do not take part in the Regulation.
+Denmark, Ireland and the United Kingdom did not take part in the Regulation.
 As a result, succession procedures opened in these three Member States will continue to be dealt with by national rules only.

 Matters of inheritance tax law are excluded from the scope of the Regulation.